Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model

 For the next step, we infer $\{c^M, \kappa^M, \tau^M \}$ jointly with the GP model.
-We assumed that these three types of coefficients are uncorrelated.
-Therefore, the covariance matrix in the GP model remains block diagonal.
-The results of the analyses for the 4th to 6th order representations for the observations and model outputs with the first two orders of expansion with the parameters in the SPDE included are presented in the third part of Table \ref{tab:ex5-post}.
-We can see that with the parameters of the SPDE included, we achieve an improvement in the calibration.
-For example, Model C and K have a similar number of coefficients, but the combination with SPDE increases the estimated accuracy in $\theta_2$ and $\theta_3$.
-The similar case of Model D and L also supports the use of SPDE information.
-Model L uses a smaller number of coefficients, while achieving an improvement in terms of increased accuracy in $\theta_3$ and reduced posterior uncertainties.
+We combined the coefficients in Strategies A-C (coefficients for the mean structure) and Strategies E-F (coefficients for the SPDE parameters).
+The results are presented in the third part of Table \ref{tab:ex5-post}.
+We can see that with the SPDE information included, we achieve an improvement in the calibration by combining local structure with a global process.
+For example, Strategies C and K have a similar number of coefficients, but the combination with SPDE increases the estimated accuracy in $\theta_2$ and $\theta_3$.
+The similar case of Strategies D and L also supports the use of SPDE information.
+Strategy L uses a smaller number of coefficients, while achieving an improvement in terms of increased accuracy in $\theta_3$ and reduced RMSE.